T809DATA/T809DATA_2023/08_boosting/README.md

 *This question should be answered in `2_2.txt`*

 Upload your choice of parameters and the accuracy, precision and recall on the test set.
+How or why did you choose those parameters?

 ### Section 2.3
 Create a function `gb_train_test(X_train, t_train, X_test, t_test)` that trains a `GradientBoostingClassifier` on `(X_train, t_train)` and returns: